rw3iss/BetterPhpMigrations/README.md

 You can configure your specific database settings in /migrations/lib/migrations.php, at the top of the file.

 Right now the framework just keeps track of which .sql files are the in the /migrations folder.
-When you run migrations, it puts these filenames in the migrations schema table.
+When you run migrations, it it keeps track of which have been executed by putting their filenames in the migrations table.
 Very simple.

 There is no 'back' or undo feature as of yet.
 More features to come.